YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 When used with -NOFREEZE, -OVERRIDE unfreezes all GDS regions, including those frozen by other users.

-When used with -FREEZE, -OVERRIDE freezes all GDS regions, including those frozen by other processes associating all such freezes with the current process.
+When used with -FREEZE, -OVERRIDE freezes all GDS regions, including those frozen by other processes, associating all such freezes with the current process.
 The current process must then use -NOFREEZE to unfreeze the database; any other process attempting a -NOFREEZE should also have to include the -OVERRIDE qualifier.

 Meaningful only with: [NO]FREEZE